-

 What if you have to consider selling house in negative equity?

-You may find yourself in a life situation where you actually have to move when in negative equity.
-This might be because, for example, you've found a new job or your current job requires you to relocate or something family-related requires this action.
+You may find yourself in a situation where you actually have to move when in negative equity.
+This might be because, for example, you've found a new job or your current job requires you to relocate, or something family-related requires this action.

-There's no hiding that risk element becomes higher - it may not be cheap because not least, you'll end up paying a significantly higher interest rate on your mortgage.
-Please note also that some lenders won't let you move to a new build, shared ownership or shared equity property and take your mortgage with you if you’re in negative equity.
+There's no hiding that the risk element becomes higher - it may not be cheap, because not least, you'll end up paying a significantly higher interest rate on your mortgage.
+Please also note that if you’re in negative equity, some lenders won't let you move to a new build, shared ownership or shared equity property and take your mortgage with you.

 Other strategies might include renting out your home (with your lender's permission) while, for example, living cheaply with relatives or friends.
 You should note, however, that your lender may impose higher interest rates on your mortgage because it becomes a buy to let product.